 BOARD OF DIRECTORS

-Verena Smith, L.Ac.: President
+Verena Smith, LAc

 Verena has practiced and studied Acupuncture and Herbal Medicine in England, America, China and India over the last 30 years.
 She teaches locally and has been published nationally.
 She maintains a family practice in Amherst MA.